Web Templates Style Guide and Coding Conventions

 Any Handlebars HTML comment that includes double curly braces or Handlebars expressions must adhere to the following format.
 These comments also do not appear in the resulting HTML output:

-Visit the Handlebars documentation on template comments to learn more.
+For more information, see the Handlebars documentation on template comments.

 Place the leading brace on the same line as the selector.